Metz Cathedral: Transept and choir

-The Transept and choir were built later than the nave, between 1487 and 1520, with elaborate decoration in the flamboyant style of the late Gothic in the tracery of the windows and the pillars.
+The transept and choir were built later than the nave, between 1487 and 1520, with elaborate decoration in the flamboyant style of the late Gothic in the tracery of the windows and the pillars.
 Nonetheless, the builders respected the elevations and distribution of space on the walls established in the nave at the end of the 13th century.
 The high windows of the nave were the model for the high windows in the transept and the choir.

-Parts of the north transept also serve an important structural purpose; the section of the transept where it meets the nave, made about 1300, also serves a buttress for the arches of the nave where they meet the transept.
+Parts of the north transept also serve an important structural purpose; the section of the transept where it meets the nave, made about 1300, also serves as a buttress for the arches of the nave where they meet the transept.
 Each level of the transept also has narrow coursières, or passageways, built in the wall on the interior and exterior of the transept.

 The vaults of the transept meet the vaults of the nave and choir at the central crossing.
 The transept is 46.80 metres (153.5 ft) high and 16.34 metres (53.6 ft) wide.
 The vault in the center of the crossing has additional decorative lierne and tiercon ribs, which form a star, and a large keystone, 1.7 meters high and 3.7 meters across, at the meeting point.